CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 1. In the **Which data do you want to export?** popup, choose **Summarized data (1)**, select **.csv (30,000-row max) (2)** as the file format from the dropdown, and click **Export (3)** to download the data.

      ![](media2/1/m3s4.png)

-   In this module, you have learned how to enable and use the export feature to download data from embedded Power BI visuals for further analysis.

 ## Module 4: Enable data security based on user context